 I always get asked about how much time a student should spend on practice.
 For me, I understand the busy schedule of a kid /adult, and frankly, I do not expect anyone to spend lots of time only at the piano as there are just so many things to do every day!
 Also, I am all about efficiency and effectiveness now, that I want the maximum result in the shortest time.
 But that can only be achieved by maximum level of focus, awareness and determination to succeed.
 So, it is not just about what the teacher can do in a lesson, but also how the student would do in a practice session!

-Now here is a rough guideline to those (students AND especially parents) who are new to this whole music instrument learning journey.
+Now here is a rough guideline to teachers, students and parents, who are new to this whole music teaching/ learning journey.

 For our Piano Beginner Course, I recommend this: